 Mya began her 2018 season at the Fiesta Bowl National Elite Qualifier where she earned her compulsory score for Hopes.
 A few weeks later, Mya earned her optional score for Hopes, qualifying her to the Hopes Classic in the 12-13 division.
 Mya also competed level 10 during the 2018 season and went on to win the beam title and place third all around at the Florida State Championships.
 Mya concluded her level 10 season at the Region 8 Championships where she placed in the top 10 on floor.
 Following regionals, Mya got back in the gym to prepare for the upcoming Hopes Classic.
 Mya's immense amount of hard work payed off, as she had a fantastic competition at the Hopes Classic, winning the beam and all around titles and earned a spot at the Hopes Championships.
 Three weeks later, Mya competed at the Hopes Championships.
 Here, she won the beam title, concluding a great season.

 After a great 2018 season, Mya began her 2019 season at the Buckeye Classic where she earned her junior elite compulsory and optional scores, qualifying as a junior elite and to the US Classic.
+Two weeks later, Mya competed at the Biles National Elite Qualifier where she had a fantastic meet, scoring a 15.00 on beam to take the beam title as well as a 54.100 in the all around to capture that title as well.

 Currently, Mya trains 27 hours per week under coach Jana Bieger at Genies Gymnastics.